RobinNagpal/react-mark-image/README.md

 This is a fork of https://github.com/Secretmapper/react-image-annotation

-We wanted a typescript version and some more features as we decided to fork the repository and update it
+Since the original project was inactive, only option was to fork and update the code.

 ![Annotation demo](demo.gif)